 - Park the machine on a level surface, remove any attachment, engage the parking brake (if equipped), raise the loader arms, and install the cylinder locks. - 2.
 Shut off the engine and remove the key. - 3.
 Remove the hood/front-access cover. - 4.
-Place a large drain pan under the machine that can hold at least the hydraulic-tank capacity. - 5.
-Remove the drain plug from the bottom of the hydraulic tank and allow the fluid to completely drain out. - Install the drain plug. - 7.
-Fill the hydraulic tank with hydraulic fluid; refer to Hydraulic Fluid Specifications (page 31).
+Place a large drain pan under the machine that can hold at least the hydraulic-tank capacity. - Remove the drain plug from the bottom of the hydraulic tank and allow the fluid to completely drain out.